sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 .. contents::
     :depth: 4

 ====================
 About Grid storage
 ====================

-Each cluster on the Grid is equipped with a Storage Element or SE where data is stored.
+Each cluster on the Grid is equipped with a Storage Element (SE) where data is stored.
 The Grid storage is useful for applications that handle large amount of data that can not be sent with the :ref:`job Sandbox <job-lifecycle>` or stored in a :ref:`pilot job database <pilotjob-db>`.

 You can interact with the Grid storage from the :abbr:`UI (User Interface)` or from a Worker Node, within your running job.
 The scripts that can access the Grid storage can be submitted from: